Bachelor of Arts (minor only)

 - Plus 30 points of 100-level Commerce or any other UC courses.

 Later courses provide a more detailed treatment of the topics introduced at 100-level.
-Options are also available that enable specialisation in areas of interest, including market research, consumer behaviour, advertising and promotion, retail marketing, services marketing, tourism marketing, social marketing and strategic marketing.
+Options are also available that enable specialisation in areas of interest, including market research, consumer behaviour, advertising and promotion, retail marketing, services marketing, tourism marketing, behavioural change marketing and strategic marketing.

 The marketing and business skills acquired at UC are relevant globally.
 A Bachelor of Commerce majoring in Marketing will open the door to an exciting, varied and fast-paced career in anything from advertising and promotion, brand management, product management, market research, retail management, marketing and communications, strategic marketing, direct marketing and sales and merchandising.
 Most of these jobs require a mix of quantitative, communication and interpersonal skills.